Fake Sales Warning Guide: Spot Price Tricks, Old-Stock Dumps, and Real Deals

 Why does one color cost way less?

-Retailers use unpopular colors or overstocked sizes to advertise big “up to ___% off” banners.
-If you don’t want that variant, it’s not a real deal for you.
+Retailers often discount unpopular colors or overstocked sizes to advertise an “up to ___% off” headline.
+If you wouldn’t choose that variant, it’s not really a deal for you.

 How do I know if a marketplace listing is hijacked?